benmaier/pycartogram/README.md

 Even though `pip` should take care of it, `cCartogram` needs some extra libraries such that `pip` might fail.

+Another package needed is [Cartopy](https://github.com/SciTools/cartopy) which requires the C-libraries `geos` and `proj`, which I installed using MacPorts.
+Installing Cartopy with MacPorts failed during building, which is, I think, related to the fact that the library and include directories of `proj` are not found automatically.
+I ended up cloning the Cartopy source code repo and manually including the paths `/opt/local/lib/proj49/lib` and `/opt/local/lib/proj49/include` for installation.

 To install do

     $ sudo pip install ./pycartogram